GiuliaLavizzari/giulialavizzari.github.io/README.md

 <img src="./docs/assets/images/ch1.png" alt="ch1">
 VBS takes place when quarks from different protons radiate vector bosons, which in turn interact:
-- It is an ideal place for searches for new physics because it is **sensitive to modifications of the electroweak (EW) sector**.
+- It is an ideal place for searches for new physics because it is **sensitive to modifications of the electroweak (EW) sector**
 - At Leading Order (LO) it is a purely EW process
 - We used MC generations @LO, @parton-level of **Same Sign WW scattering(SSWW)** with fully leptonic final state: